-If the employee is subsequently acquitted of the criminal offence in which he was charged the dismissal will still be regarded as fair if the employer acting in accordance with the above requirements.
+If the employee is acquitted of the criminal offence with which he was charged, the dismissal will still be regarded as fair if the employer acting in accordance with the above requirements.

 What would happen if the employer dismisses the employee without making proper enquiries?